navybluesilver/navybluesilver/article/about.md

 * a project that helps bitcoin become:
   * a better *store of value* that cannot be confiscated with a predictable restricted supply
   * a better *medium of exchange* that allows us to transact globally without intermediary, without censorship at a very low cost
-  * a better *unit of account* that acts as the reserve currency for the crypto currency ecosystem, provides financial inclusion for everybody and becomes more stable as it becomes more liquid
+  * a better *unit of account* that acts as the reserve currency for digital money, provides financial inclusion for everybody and becomes more stable as it becomes more liquid
 * discounted rate if paid in bitcoin; a higher discount if the payment is done via a lightning invoice
 * working remotely if possible, but relocation can be discussed (during my previous career I was employed in more than 7 countries)
+* contact me for personal details